zhaozg/lua-ipc/README.md

 *   create/manipulate semaphores
 *   memory-map files
 *   lock/unlock (parts of) files
+*   spawn subprocesses and communicate with them using unnamed pipes

 The implementation should be portable to Lua 5.1-5.3 on recent Windows and POSIX machines (tested on Win 7 and Ubuntu Linux).